rcsdk/prompts/!!!!!System_prompts.md

 # ---------------- USER_INPUT_TO_ADAPT (User Prompt for Adaptation) ----------------
 <Prompt for Adaptation>
+I installed Kali KDE and I need a script to deeply investigate grub, chainloading, and then harden the process by correclty (and its not easy) rEFInd and rEFInd Plus.
 </Prompt for Adaptation>

 # --------------- OUTPUT_INSTRUCTIONS (Output Instructions) ----------------